mnanda021/AWS-Getting-started-with-Big-Data/README.md

 SELECT os, COUNT(*) count FROM cloudfront_logs WHERE date BETWEEN '2014-07-05' AND '2014-08-05' GROUP BY os;

-6. Process the sample Cluster
+# Step 6 :Process the sample Cluster
 Use the Add Step option to submit your Hive script to the cluster using the console.
 The Hive script and sample data used by the script have been uploaded to Amazon S3 for you.

 To submit your Hive script as a step